Drainage & Water Management

 Step #1 for drainage complaints:

-Marion County residents with flooding, storm water issues, manhole cover capping recess concerns or other water issues on public property or related to city storm drains should first contact Citizen’s Energy Group (317)924-3311 to ensure it is not a sanitary sewer problem.
+Marion County residents with flooding, storm water issues, manhole cover capping recess concerns or other water issues on public property or related to city storm drains should first contact Citizen’s Energy Group (317)924-3311 to ensure it is not a sewer problem.
 They will send out an inspector to determine what is causing the problem and contact the party responsible.
 For information about homeowner’s responsibilities, view the Storm Drainage Responsibilities brochure.

 The SWCD has produced a helpful booklet titled “Building With the Land” which includes many ideas for alleviating drainage problems.
 This booklet is not available online but can be obtained by contacting us and requesting your free copy.
+Call us at 317-786-1776 or email us from our website Contact Page.

 Quick Helpful Tips for Drainage Problems